Île-de-France Mobilités: History

-During 2000, the STP was reorganized and superseded by the Syndicat des transports d'Île-de-France (Stif), at which point the Île-de-France region joined the Stif Board of Directors; four years later, the national government transferred its authority on matters pertaining to public transportation in the area to Stif.
+During 2000, the STP was reorganized and superseded by the Syndicat des transports d'Île-de-France (STIF), at which point the Île-de-France region joined the STIF Board of Directors; four years later, the national government transferred its authority on matters pertaining to public transportation in the area to STIF.

 During the 2000s, in response to hundreds of incidents involving trackside intrusions being recorded, STIF launched a program to retrofit platform screen doors at many of its existing stations in order to minimize such occurrences and enhance safety.
 The fitting out of all non-equipped lines across a total of 650 platforms was costed at between €700 and €750 million at 2008 prices.
 Since 30 June 2020, a new kind of vertical platform screen doors, called platform curtains, have been installed on platform 2bis of Vanves–Malakoff station (in Paris region) on the Transilien Line N commuter rail line.
-Transilien stated their preference for such platform curtains for this line due to the positioning of the doors is not aligning across the rolling stock, and that they plan to install them in other Transilien stations if the experiment is successful.
+Transilien stated their preference for such platform curtains for this line is due to the positioning of the doors not aligning across the rolling stock, and that they plan to install them in other Transilien stations if the experiment is successful.